Open Saturated Sets Without Holonomy: The Schwartzmann-Sullivan asymptotic cycles

 We will show that the homology directions determined by the long, almost closed orbits of $\XX$ are exactly the same as the ones for $\XX_{\sharp}$ and the theorem will follow.
-Our arguments are carried out in the $\CO$ category for arbitrary surfaces $L$ \emph{which have nonabelian fundamental group}.
-Our leaf $L$, being noncompact with no simple end satisfies this requirement.
+Our arguments are carried out in the $\CO$ category for an arbitrary connected surface $L$ that is either compact with strictly negative Euler characteristic or is noncompact, noncontractible and not homotopy equivalent to the circle.
+By our basic assumptions, the leaves of $\FF$ satisfy this condition.

 Let $I$ be the compact interval $[0,1]$ and consider the product $L\times I$.
 (One obtains such a product, for instance, by cutting $W$ apart along $L$ and taking as the interval fibers the resulting segments of the leaves of $\LL$.)
 For each $x\in L$, denote by $I_{x}$ the interval fiber with endpoints $\{x\}\times\{0,1\}$.
 Consider a second fibration of $L\times I$ by intervals $J_{x}$, requiring that the endpoints of $J_{x}$ coincide with those of $I_{x}$, for all $x\in L$.
 (By the hypothesis on $\LL_{\sharp}$, this second fibration arises in our case by cutting apart along $L$ and using the segments of leaves of $\LL_{\sharp}$ as fibers.)
 For each $x\in L$, let $\alpha_{x}$ denote the loop in $L\times I$ obtained by following $I_{x}$ from $(x,0)$ to $(x,1)$ and then following $J_{x}$ from $(x,1)$ to $(x,0)$.
-Finally, if $p:L\times I\to L$ is the canonical projection, let $\beta_{x}=p\o\alpha_{x}$, a loop in $L$.
+Finally, if $p:L\times I\to L$ is the canonical projection, let $\beta_{x}=p\circ\alpha_{x}$, a loop in $L$.

 \begin{lemma} Let $x_{0}\in L$ and set $\delta=\beta_{x_{0}}$.
 If $\gamma(s)$, $0\le s\le 1$, is any other closed curve in $L$ based at $x_{0}$, then $\gamma\cdot\delta = \delta\cdot\gamma$ in $\pi_{1}(L,x_{0})$. \end{lemma}